git/git.github.io/rev_news/drafts/edition-55.md

   detection works and what are the current limitations.
 He also suggested some possible improvements.

-  Bryan Turner and Peff also noticed that `-M` is for renames not copies.
+  Bryan Turner and Peff also noticed that `-M` detects renames, not copies.

   Junio agreed with Peff and gave extra historical information and